micmejia/bible-dump/NKJV/Ezekiel/Ezek 6.md

 And they shall know that I _am_ the Lord; I have not said in vain that I would bring this calamity upon them."

 ###### 11
-'Thus says the Lord God: "Pound[^c] your fists and stamp your feet, and say, 'Alas, for all the evil abominations of the house of Israel!
+'Thus says the Lord God: "Pound your fists and stamp your feet, and say, 'Alas, for all the evil abominations of the house of Israel!
 For they shall fall by the sword, by famine, and by pestilence.

 ###### 12
 He who is far off shall die by the pestilence, he who is near shall fall by the sword, and he who remains and is besieged shall die by the famine.
 Thus will I spend My fury upon them.